DogParkLabs/logjoy/README.md

 The customizer configuration may be a class that implements a `.call` method, or a lambda.
 The customizer will receive an `ActiveSupport::Notification` event for the `process_action.action_controller` event.
-It should return a hash that will be added to the log in a `:custom` field.
+It should return a hash that will be added to the log message.

 More documentation about this event can be found here: https://guides.rubyonrails.org/active_support_instrumentation.html#process-action-action-controller